taranis-ai/taranis.ai/content/en/docs/getting-started/01_deployment.md

 cp env.sample .env
 ```

 Open file `.env` and change defaults if needed.
-More details about environment variables can be found [here](https://github.com/taranis-ai/taranis-ai/blob/master/docker/README.md).
+More details about environment variables can be found in the [README.md](https://github.com/taranis-ai/taranis-ai/blob/master/docker/README.md).

 Taranis AI images are tagged as follows: